ReML-AI/UCCIX/README.md

 ```

+To perform continued pre-training with our dynamic adaptation framework, you can set `langdeplay=Default`, or `langdeplay=Revert` for the ablation study with fine-tuning reasoning layers.

 Additionally, you can also set `use_peft=True` to train with parameter efficient fine-tuning techniques, such as LoRA, (IA)^3, etc. (used in preliminary experiments).

 ## Evaluation